eliashaeussler/typo3-solver/README.md

 An extension for TYPO3 CMS to solve exceptions with AI generated solutions.
 It uses the [OpenAI PHP client][1] to send a prompt to a configured model and uses the responded completion as solution.
-All completion attributes (model, tokens, temperature) are configurable.
+Several completion attributes (model, tokens, temperature), number of completions are configurable.
 It also provides a console command to solve problems from command line.

 ## 🚀 Features

 * Extended exception handler with AI generated solutions
-* Configurable AI completion attributes (model, tokens, temperature)
+* Configurable AI completion attributes (model, tokens, temperature, number of completions)
 * Caching integration for solved problems
 * Command to solve problems from command line
 * Customizable solution providers and prompts